123rishujha/bloggy/README.md

 # bloggy
-## This is a blog website where user can create blog post and other users can read it
-## Users and also chat with each other.
-Chat Functionality implement with Socket.io
+## Our website is a dynamic blogging platform that allows users to read, create, and edit blogs.
+It features real-time chat functionality for engaging with other users.
+Join us today and unleash your creativity in the world of blogging.

 ### How to Start the Website
 ### clone this repo